phone_enabled

 Understand the energy market

 Due to the volatility of the energy market, energy prices fluctuate throughout the year.
-From August 2023 to August 2024, Illinois experienced a 14.8% increase, the largest increase in residential electricity prices in the United States.
-Meanwhile, Nevada experienced the largest decrease, with rates dropping 16.7%.
+From September 2023 to September 2024, Oregon experienced a 15.2% increase, the largest increase in residential electricity prices in the United States.
+Meanwhile, Nevada experienced the largest decrease, with rates dropping 17.1%.

 Changes in electricity prices may seem random, but there are a few primary factors that determine how much you pay.
 These factors are: